szepeviktor/debian-server-tools/Onboarding.md

 - We run Debian GNU/Linux on an UpCloud cloud instance
 - MariaDB or Percona Server + Apache with HTTP/2 and event MPM + PHP-FPM 7 + Redis
   ([full feature list](/debian-setup.sh#L23))
-- Every web application (or website) runs as a separate Linux user
+- Every web application (and website) runs as a separate Linux user
 - There are no passwords for Linux users, only SSH keys
 - The server is accessible through SSH: **terminal, MySQL tunnel, file upload, code deploy** etc.
 - TCP ports for web and SSH are heavily protected (maxretry=3) [with Fail2ban](/security/fail2ban-conf)